puppetlabs/puppetdb/documentation/pdb_support_guide.markdown

 ### Terminus

-The terminus resides on the Puppet master and redirects agent data to PDB in the form of "commands".
+The terminus resides on the Puppet Server and redirects agent data to PDB in the form of "commands".
 PDB has four commands, as described in the [commands documentation][commands].